 The facilities that will result from this project will improve recreational boating and sport fishing access to the fish and wildlife resources of the state.
-The Federal Aid in Sport Fish Restoration Act (16 USC 777-777k), also known as the Dingell-Johnson/Wallop-Breaux (D-J/W-B) program, mandates that 15% of the federal funds available to the state be set aside for boating access improvement and development projects.
-(The 1998 reauthorization of the D-J/W-B program increased the set-aside from 12.5% to 15%.)
+The Federal Aid in Sport Fish Restoration Act (16 USC 777-777k), also known as the Wallop-Breaux (W-B) program, mandates that 15% of the federal funds available to the state be set aside for boating access improvement and development projects.
 Any portion of the 15% set-aside that is not used for boating access projects reverts back to the U.S. Fish and Wildlife Service and is lost to the state.
 Therefore, it is in the state's best interest to utilize these funds.

-For FY01, it is estimated that the 15% set-aside will amount to approximately \$750.0.
-D-J/W-B funds require a state match of 25% of the total project cost.
-Since federal D-J/W-B funds are derived from excise taxes on the sale of sport fishing tackle and state Fish and Game funds are the receipts from the sale of sport licenses, this capital request is a true user pay/user benefit approach to providing access facilities.
+SFR funds require a match of one state dollar for every three federal dollars, or a state match of 25% of the total project cost.
+This request includes the required match from the fish and game fund.
+The required match dollars are an investment that produces an instant threefold return.
+Since federal SFR funds are derived from excise taxes on the sale of sport fishing tackle and state fish and game funds are the receipts from the sale of sport licenses, this capital request is a true user pay/user benefit approach to providing access facilities.